SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-web-controls.md

 Summary
 -------

 The approach you take to implement custom controls in your code is different in the new SharePoint Add-in model than it was with Full Trust Code.
 In a typical Full Trust Code (FTC) / Farm Solution scenario, custom controls were built as user controls or web controls and deployed via SharePoint Solutions.

-In an SharePoint Add-in model scenario, the JavaScript is embedded in SharePoint pages to implement custom controls.
+In a SharePoint Add-in model scenario, the JavaScript is embedded in SharePoint pages to implement custom controls.

-High Level Guidelines
+High-level Guidelines
 ---------------------

-As a rule of a thumb, we would like to provide the following high level guidelines for creating custom controls in the new SharePoint Add-in model.
+As a rule of a thumb, we would like to provide the following high-level guidelines for creating custom controls in the new SharePoint Add-in model.

 - Use embedded JavaScript to create custom controls.
-- Use the SharePoint ECMA Client Side Object Model (CSOM), and/or the SharePoint/Office365 REST APIs to interact with SharePoint data and services.
+- Use the SharePoint ECMA Client Side Object Model (CSOM), and/or the SharePoint/Office 365 REST APIs to interact with SharePoint data and services.

 Options to embed JavaScript in SharePoint pages
 -----------------------------------------------